EdwinAhl/DD2482-Executable-tutorial/scenario1/step2.md

 # An Insecure Solution Part 2 - Using Python
 ## Setup a Python virtual environment
-To run a python program that connects to the database and retrieves data, we first setup a Python virtual envionment to make the rest of the setup easier.
+To run a Python program that connects to the MySQL database and retrieves data, we first set up a Python virtual environment to make the rest of the setup easier.

 Install the environment:
 ```plain